cfpb-sandbox/design-system/docs/components/tables.md

           The `.o-table-wrapper__scrolling` class must be added to the parent element of the table (by adding a wrapping `div`, in most cases).
 The `table` element does not need additional markup in this case.
 The “Comparative with horizontal scroll” style also adds striped rows to the table contained within, and remains striped on small screens (unlike the `o-table__striped` class, below).
         variation_name: Responsive table with horizontal scroll
+    variation_group_name: Variations
+  - variation_group_name: Responsive tables
+  - variation_group_name: Sortable tables
+    variation_group_description: >-
+      When the data you’re presenting has more columns than what will comfortably fit on the screen, you can use a table that scrolls horizontally.
+This becomes especially important when thinking about tables on smaller screens, instead of allowing the data to stack at smaller breakpoints.

+      Using a table that scrolls ensures that all the information can be accessed in its original tabular structure, even on a smaller screen.

+      The `.o-table-wrapper__scrolling` class must be added to the parent element of the table (by adding a wrapping `div`, in most cases).
+The `table` element does not need additional markup in this case.
+The “Comparative with horizontal scroll” style also adds striped rows to the table contained within, and remains striped on small screens (unlike the `o-table__striped` class, below).
+    variations:
       - variation_code_snippet: |-
           <table class="o-table o-table__sortable">
               <thead>